apnadkarni/blt/man/graph.rst

     used by another marker.
 If this option isn't specified, the marker's name is uniquely generated.

+  **-outline**  *colorName*

+    Sets the foreground color of the line.
+The default value is "black".

+  **-stipple**  *bitmapName*

+    Specifies a stipple pattern used to draw the line, rather than a solid line.  *BitmapName* specifies a bitmap to use as the stipple pattern.
+If *bitmapName* is "", then the line is drawn in a solid fashion.
+The default is "".

   **-under**  *boolean*

     Indicates whether the marker is drawn below/above data elements.
 If